ammar257ammar/psbap-vina/README.md

 4. Move the downloaded "gz" file to the cloned repository folder.

-5. Go to the cloned repository folder "psbap-vina" with "cd" command and follow the instructions in the next section
+5. Go to the cloned repository folder "psnpbind-vina" with "cd" command and follow the instructions in the next section

 ### Build the Docker image

-docker build -t psbap-vina .
+docker build -t psnpbind-vina .

 #### Now you are ready!